 One of the reasons I love living in Minnesota is because of the four seasons, but winter can be unbearable due to extreme winds and chills.
 As I get older and for most of us, we notice the difference in our joints and daily mobility.
 The cold temperatures play a huge part in having those joint aches, yet we love having our colder nights to sleep.

-So, how do we conquer the pain and enjoy the winter season.
-Since most common stiffness happen around the knees, hips, neck and the smaller joints in the hand and mainly due to wear and tear as we get older, it can linger between inflammatory arthritis and osteoarthritis.
+So, how do we conquer the pain and enjoy the winter season?
+Since most common stiffness happens around the knees, hips, neck and the smaller joints in the hand and mainly due to wear and tear as we get older, it can linger between inflammatory arthritis and osteoarthritis.

 The changes in the air pressure have proven to have an effect on joint pain where the blood circulation becomes restricted due to lack of physical activity during winter, along with nerve fiber sensitivity.
 This is also due to having less blood circulation in these areas during colder seasons.
 Runners experience these symptoms often due to spending additional time exercising in colder conditions.